 The Medebach Mountain Trail passes through Medebach Bay bird sanctuary, a special protection area under European law.
 Many hours of sunshine and the hilly countryside have earned the region the title ‘Tuscany of the Sauerland’.

-The beauty of this landscape lies in its diversity, which features dry meadows full of flowers, pastureland, mountain heaths, gorse-covered peaks, field gardens and hedgerows.
+Diversity is the defining feature of this landscape, which features dry meadows full of flowers, pastureland, mountain heaths, gorse-covered peaks, field gardens and hedgerows.
 A pleasantly warm and relatively dry climate is also a hallmark of this region.
 It’s no wonder that many rare birds and insects, such as the red-backed shrike and copper butterfly, feel at home here.
 Other indigenous species include the black stork, quail and grey partridge.
 Birdwatchers will be in their element on this circular trail because it runs through Medebach Bay bird sanctuary, a European special protection area.

-At a glance
+At a glance:

 Two useful shortcuts for using the zoom function of your browser:

 Zoom in: +

 Zoom out: +

 For further assistance from your browser provider click the icon: